Smarre/ruby-libosrm/README.md

 Description
 -----------

-ruby-libosrm is a Ruby bindings for libosrm, the C++ bindings for OSRM, open source routing machine.
-Provides fast and customizable interface compared to OSRM’s old HTTP API.
+ruby-libosrm is a Ruby bindings for OSRM’s libosrm, the C++ bindings for OSRM, open source routing machine, which provides fast and customizable interface compared to OSRM’s old HTTP API.

 Synopsis
 --------